Additional provisions in the right of residence

 4. Legal certainty and limits of ancillary provisions

 Subsidiary provisions may not be used to impose additional penalties for legally sanctioned acts.
-For example, it is inadmissible to make a criminal offense such as illegal employment a condition subsequent for the granting of a residence permit.
+For example, it is inadmissible to make a criminal offense such as illegal employment a condition subsequent for obtaining a residence permit.
 A threatened deportation may also not be replaced by a subsidiary provision, as this would undermine the legally prescribed decision-making process.
 Legal certainty for foreigners must always be maintained.

 5. FAQ